FranckMauconduit/MRI-packages-siemens/README.md

 - Quality assurance package (will be added soon)

-- PTx Quality assurance package (will be added soon)
+- Quality assurancefor pTx package (will be added soon)

 - ns_GRE_arb: a GRE sequence enabling arbitrary k-space trajectories (will be added soon)